 WWVB began broadcasting from Boulder, Colorado in 1956, and WWVL, an experimental station, from Sunset, Colorado in 1960.
 Both of these stations have been located at Fort Collins, Colorado, since July, 1963.
-Operations from WWVL were curtailed on July 1, 1972, and WWVL now broadcasts very low frequency (VLF) experimental programs only on an intermittent basis contingent
+Operations from WWVL were curtailed on July 1.
+1972, and WWVL now broadcasts very low frequency (VLF) experimental programs only on an intermittent basis contingent upon need and funds.

-1Inquiries concerning the Time and Frequency Services Bulletin or the NBS broadcast service policies may be addressed to Frequency-Time Broadcast Services Section, Time and Frequency Division, NBS, Boulder, CO 80302. upon need and funds.
 WWVB, transmitting on low frequency (LF), provides widespread distribution of the NBS frequency and time scale.
 The WWVB broadcasts are used to coordinate operations of continental networks of missile and satellite stations and to provide a highly accurate standard of frequency that is readily available to many users for electronic research and development.
 WWVB serves as a national time and frequency reference for many U.S. electric utilities and as a timing reference by government contractor groups for a large number of sensing stations which monitor seismological events.

-Thus in the 50 years since the beginning of its radio broadcasts, NBS has expanded these services so that they are making major contributions today to the nation's space and defense programs, to world-wide transportation and communications, and to a multitude of industrial operations, as well as providing convenient time services to thousands of listeners.
+Thus, in the 51 years since the beginning of its radio hroadcasts, NBS has expanded these services so that they are making major contributions today to the nation's space and defense programs. to world-wide transportation and communications, and to a multitude of industrial operations. as well as providing convenient time services to thousands of listeners.

-Visiting hours are observed at WWV, WWVB, and WWVL every Wednesday, except holidays, from 1:00 p.m. to 4:00 p.m.
-Special tours may be scheduled at other times only by prior arrangement with the Engineer-in-Charge.
+Visiting hours are observed at WWV, WWVB, and WWVL every Wednesday, except holidays, from 1:00 to 4:00 p.m.
+Special tours may be scheduled at other times only hy prior arrangement with the Engineerin-Charge.

-Correspondence pertaining directly to station operations may be addressed to:
+Correspondence pertaining directly to station operations may he addressed to:

-John Stanley, Engineer-in-Charge NBS Radio Stations WWV/WWVB/WWVL 2000 East County Road 58 Fort Collins, CO 80521 Telephone (303) 484-2372
+John Stanley, Engincer-in-Charge NBS Radio Stations WWV/WWVB/WWVL 2000 East County Road 58 Fort Collins, CO 80521 Telephone (303) -184-2372

-Charles Trembath, Engineer-in-Charge NBS Radio Station WWVH P.O.
-Box 417 Kekaha, Kauai, HI 96752 Telephone (808) 335-4217
+Charles Tremhath, Engineer-in-Charge NBS Radio Station WWVH P.O.
+Box 417 Kekaha, Kauai, HI 96752 Telephone (808) 335-1361